sw-yx/plsdeletetestrepo3/README.md

 ## Features

-TODO: add feature list, demo gif
+For projects with Linked Sites:

+- Context Menu: Open to Admin UI
+- Context Menu: Open to Site
+- Tree View: Show 5 recent Deploys*
+- Tree View: Show data on all Functions*
+- Tree View: Show data on all Forms*

+*from currently published deploy

+For projects that are not yet linked:

+- Link Site

-## Local Development
+## Local Development For Contributors

-1. Clone this repo and install dependencies
+1. Clone this repo
+2. `yarn` to install dependencies
+2. `yarn watch` to run an initial build and rebuild on changing code
-2. press F5 (fn + F5 on a Mac) to open a new vscode instance with your extension installed
+3. press F5 (fn + F5 on a Mac) to open a new vscode instance with your extension installed
-3. if you change code, you probably need to reload the vscode instance. you can hit the green reload arrow in the box at the top, or alternatively `Cmd+Shift+P` and select "Developer: Reload"
+4. If you change code, you probably need to reload the vscode instance. you can hit the green reload arrow in the box at the top, or alternatively `Cmd+Shift+P` and select "Developer: Reload"

+As you see develop the extension, the logs and errors for your extension will be visible in the "Debug Console", not in "Output".

 ---